 The Fujifilm X70 and the Canon PowerShot G7 X Mark II are two digital cameras that were officially introduced, respectively, in January 2016 and February 2016.
 Both the X70 and the G7X Mark II are fixed lens compact cameras that are based on an APS-C (X70) and an one-inch sensor.
 The Fujifilm has a resolution of 16 megapixel, whereas the Canon provides 20 MP.

 An illustration of the physical size and weight of the Fujifilm X70 and the Canon G7 X Mark II is provided in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X70 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G7 X Mark II is notably smaller (11 percent) than the Fujifilm X70.
-Moreover, the G7X Mark II is slightly lighter (6 percent) than the X70.
+Moreover, the G7X Mark II is markedly lighter (6 percent) than the X70.
 In this context, it is worth noting that neither the X70 nor the G7X Mark II are weather-sealed.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.